sophiaremington/sophiaremington/README.md

 <a name="education"></a>
 ## Education
 ### University of Denver, Daniels College of Business
-- B.S.B.A. in Business Information & Analytics and Mathematics (June 2025)
+- B.S. in Business Information & Analytics and Mathematics (June 2025)
 - Relevant Courses: Data Warehousing, Machine Learning, Optimization, Text Mining, Statistics

 ### University of Texas at Austin, McCombs School of Business